Manufacturing and Nonmanufacturing Costs

 400

-As we noted earlier, the balance in the Factory Overhead account is transferred to the Work-in-Process Inventory account at period end.
-Thus, at the end of March, Friends Corporation transfers the balance from the Factory Overhead account to the Work-in-Process Inventory account.
-The accumulated overhead and journal entry are presented below (also refer to the illustration of the T-account):
+As we noted earlier, the balance in the Factory Overhead account is transferred to the Work-in-Process Inventory account at the end of a period.
+Thus, at the end of March, Friends Company transfers the balance from the Factory Overhead account to the Work-in-Process Inventory account.
+The accumulated overhead and journal entry are presented below (also refer to the T-account illustration presented below):

 Entry #